GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

     can be executed by the deployed application.
 (Of course if you are not cross-compiling the application then the host and target Python installations can be the same.)
 On Windows any trailing version number will be automatically stripped.
-This makes in easier to create project files that are portable across all platforms.
+This makes it easier to create project files that are portable across all platforms.
+If it is not specified then :program:`pyqtdeploy` will use a platform-specific default.
+On Windows it will inspect the registry to try and find the required version of Python, on other platforms it assumes that the required version is on :envvar:`PATH`.
 It can be overridden by the :option:`--interpreter` command line option of :program:`pyqtdeploycli`.

 **Source directory**
     is used to specify the name of the directory containing the Python source